How to take care of a Husky puppy: a first-time owner’s guide by Dr. Sarah Ochoa

 - At 12 weeks: your Husky will receive a Distemper/Parvo/Parainfluenza vaccine, a Leptospirosis vaccine, and a Canine Influenza vaccine

-- At 15 to 16 weeks: your Husky will receive a Distemper/Parvo/Parainfluenza vaccine, Leptospirosis vaccine, Canine Influenza vaccine, and a Rabies vaccine
+- At 15 to 16 weeks: your Husky will receive a Distemper/Parvo/Parainfluenza vaccine, Leptospirosis vaccine, Canine Influenza vaccine, and a Rabies vaccine.

 During these vet appointments, your vet may also check a fecal sample to look for worms in your Husky’s stool.

 Many of these worms are very small, but some you can see in their stool without a microscope.
-If you see any worms in your Husky’s stool, make sure to let your vet know.

 All these parasites can cause many health problems in your Husky, some of which can be fatal.